NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/azuread.md

 # Microsoft Azure AD®

-You can integrate Microsoft Azure AD® (Active Directory) with Cloudflare Zero Trust and build policies based on user identity and group membership.
+You can integrate Microsoft Azure AD® (Active Directory) with Khulnasoft Zero Trust and build policies based on user identity and group membership.
 Users will authenticate to Zero Trust using their Azure AD credentials.

 ## Set up Azure AD as an identity provider